grpc/proposal/A88-xds-data-error-handling.md

   [gRFC A57]
 - [xRFC TP3] errors with any status *except* NOT_FOUND or PERMISSION_DENIED

-When one of these errors occurs, if we do NOT have a previously cached version of the resource, the XdsClient will call the watchers' `OnResourceChanged()` method to notify them of the error.
-If we DO have a previously cached version of the resource, the XdsClient will instead call the watchers' `OnAmbientError()` method to notify them of the error.
+When one of these errors occurs, if there is an existing cached resource, we will call the watchers' `OnAmbientError()` method with the error.
+Otherwise, we will call the watchers' `OnResourceChanged()` method with the error.

 ### Support for Errors Provided by the xDS server as per [xRFC TP3]